-Due to the COVID-19 Virus, the Swift-Daley Museum is closed for the 2020 Season
+NOTICE: Due to the COVID-19 guidelines, Swift-Daley Museum is currently closed - check back as we evaluate re-opening

 Located at 2375 Route 6 next to the Eastham Post Office.
 Built in 1741 by Joshua Knowles, its bowed roof is typical of early houses built by ship’s carpenters.
 The wide board floors, deep fireplace in the keeping room and narrow stairway are other features of 18th century houses.
 The entire house is furnished with articles ranging from Colonial to Victorian, reflecting the long period when the house was home to many generations.